edgi-govdata-archiving/web-monitoring-ops/manually-managed/ia-archiver/README.md

+**⚠️ This server is no longer used! ⚠️** This documentation is for historical reference.

 # IA Archiver

 This machine is dedicated to pushing URLs we wish to monitor into the Internet Archive on a regular basis.
 It works by automating the archive’s “Save Page Now” (SPN) feature via [wayback-spn-client](https://github.com/Mr0grog/wayback-spn-client).